 Rota Information

-In South East Scotland we want to ensure doctors in training are living and working safely, on a rota that is compliant with the necessary rules and regulations.
+In South East Scotland we want to ensure resident doctors are living and working safely, on a rota that is compliant with the necessary rules and regulations.
 The aim is to facilitate excellent training, and for us to have a work-life balance, sufficient rest and for us to be safe above all things.

 Apart from those on national contracts, NHS Lothian is the employer for trainee doctors across SE Scotland (NHS Borders, NHS Fife and NHS Lothian).